mikejoyceio/map-panda/README.md

 ######Project Description

-Map Panda grabs the users location with the [Gelocation API](http://dev.w3.org/geo/api/spec-source.html) and through the Google Maps Places API, a selection for popular location types are available to explore.
+Map Panda grabs the users location with the [Gelocation API](http://dev.w3.org/geo/api/spec-source.html) and through the Google Maps Places API, a selection of popular location types are available to explore.
 The Foursquare and Uber APIs are leveraged to provide further functionality to the application.

 ##Getting Started